Analyze the following limits. Then sketch a graph of y=tanx with ... | Channels for Pearson+

 Limits

-Limits are fundamental in calculus, representing the value that a function approaches as the input approaches a certain point.
-In this case, we are interested in the limit of the tangent function as x approaches π/2 from the left.
-Understanding limits helps in analyzing the behavior of functions near points of discontinuity or asymptotes.
+A limit is a fundamental concept in calculus that describes the behavior of a function as its input approaches a certain value.
+In this case, we are interested in the limit of the tangent function as x approaches π/2 from the right.
+Understanding limits helps in analyzing the continuity and behavior of functions, especially at points where they may not be defined.

 Recommended video: